 Neutering Male Dogs

-Neutering is also known as castration and involves a vet removing both testicles, along with their associated structures.
+Neutering is also known as castration and involves the removal of both testicles, along with their associated structures.
 Your neutered dog will be unable to reproduce.

 Though alternative options, such as vasectomies for male dogs (where the tubes which conduct sperm from the testes are severed) are available, they are not usually performed.